drfuera/PromptPack/README.md

 2. Generate `ctags.txt` (`F1`) — the AI instructions and project structure/symbol overview are embedded automatically
 3. Send `ctags.txt` to your AI assistant (Claude, GPT-4, DeepSeek, Grok, etc.)
 4. The AI already has the full instruction set from `ctags.txt` alone — it reads any file it needs directly with `promptpack -r path`, no separate packaging step required
-5. AI responds with patches in PromptPack format
+5. AI responds with patches in PromptPack format, ending the block with a `--summary` heredoc
-6. Copy-paste and run the bash block to apply all patches at once
+6. Copy-paste and run the bash block to apply all patches and save the summary at once
 7. Review results in the F12 patch history browser
-8. Undo/redo individual patches as needed
+8. Undo individual patches as needed with `-u <PATCHID>` — this is the only way code changes get reverted
+9. Run `-w` any time to rebuild `work.txt` — a full chronological changelog of the project, safe to read even on a large history; use `-ph <PATCHID...>` to pull full code for specific patches found there

 ### Special AI Commands (Embedded in ctags.txt)